What does a typical therapy session look like?

 Why is confidentiality so important in therapy?

 Confidentiality ensures trust and security in therapy.
 Since your therapist will commit to not divulging any of your thoughts and feelings, you are free to express whatever concerns you have as you experience them, without any need to censor yourself.
 Speaking in social situations usually has consequences.
 In therapy, you can allow yourself to say things with a view to expressing yourself, or to try out a new way of describing an experience, or to 'tell it like it is' in the 'here and now'.
 Such a broad commitment to confidentiality has necessary limits.
 The exceptions to confidentiality will be explained in the early session(s).
-In general, however, what you explore and express in therapy will remain secure within the boundaries of the therapeutic relationship.
+In principle, however, what you explore and express in therapy will remain secure within the boundaries of the therapeutic relationship.

 Click here to view a map of my counselling and psychotherapy practice in Highbury & Islington, North London.
 Click here to return to the Home page.